andrew-raphael-lukasik/NativeGrid/README.md

 - You can process Texture2D without (managed) allocations by nesting it's native array inside NativeGrid<span><</span>RGB24<span>></span>.
 You can trace and draw lines/paths on that texture for example.
 <br>(relevant raw color structs: https://github.com/andrew-raphael-lukasik/RawTextureDataProcessingExamples)
-- Marching squares method (all 8 neighbours to byte)

-TODO:
-- continue ideas started with https://github.com/andrew-raphael-lukasik/GridT
-- make it more usefull
-- trace bezier curves
-- improve A* speed

 # installation
 Add this line in `manifest.json` / `dependencies`: